-The values of k{Lr} and k{Li} are interpreted as the local phase speed and local spatial growth rate, respectively.
-Thus, in order to compare weakly nonlinear model (4.18) with experimental data the following steps should be performed:
+Thus, in order to compare the weakly nonlinear model (4.18) with experimental data, the following steps should be performed:

-- select a flow quantity Q; - measure the quantity Q at some point (x, y); - compute the right-hand side of (4.23) at the same point (x, y).
+- to select a flow quantity Q; - to measure the quantity Q at some point (x, y); - to compute the right-hand side of (4.23) at the same point (x, y).

-In summary, weakly nonlinear model (4.18) can be validated if detailed experimental data or numerical results of the solution of nonlinear shallow water equations are available.
+In summary, the weakly nonlinear model (4.18) can be validated if detailed experimental data or numerical results of the solution to nonlinear shallow water equations are available.